-

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Australia energy report

-Australia's production of liquid hydrocarbons (crude oil, condensates, and NGLs) increased by 40% between 2018 and 2020, reaching 19.6 Mt; it dropped by 10% in 2021, however, and remained stable in 2022 (17.6 Mt).
-Oil production almost halved between its peak at 32 Mt in 2000 and 2022, due to the decline in production from mature basins.
-The production is mostly due to its two largest producing basins, the Browse and Carnarvon basins in north-western Australia, in part due to the completion of the Greater Enfield Project in 2019.
+Australia's production of liquid hydrocarbons (crude oil, condensates, and NGLs) has decreased by 7%/year since 2020 to 15 Mt in 2024, after an increase by over 40% between 2018 and 2020, reaching 20 Mt.
+Oil production halved between its peak at 32 Mt in 2000 and 2024, due to the decline in production from mature basins.
+The production is mostly due to its two largest producing basins, the Browse and Carnarvon basins in north-western Australia.

 Interactive Chart Australia Crude Oil Production